ARTICLE I – Name

 A) The payment of all liabilities of the Society;

-B) Disposal of any remaining assets to a tax-exempt institution or institutions having a purpose similar to the objectives of this Society such as, but not limited to, the Connecticut State Library, the Connecticut Historical Society, or local historical societies or libraries which maintain outstanding, active and publicly accessible genealogical collections relevant to Connecticut.
+B) Disposal of any remaining assets to a qualified institution or institutions under Section 501(c)(3) of the Internal Revenue Code of 1954, as amended, having a purpose similar to the objectives of this Society such as, but not limited to, the Connecticut State Library, the Connecticut Historical Society, or local historical societies or libraries which maintain outstanding, active and publicly accessible genealogical collections relevant to Connecticut.

 ARTICLE IX – ROBERT’S RULES OF ORDER